How to Write Your Own Children's Choir Curriculum

 Step 3: Look for Ways to Foster Spiritual Growth and Develop Musicianship

-With a list of music, Scripture verses, devotional ideas, and other helpful resources at the ready, dig a little deeper and start making lists of musical skills and concepts.
+With a list of music, devotional ideas, and other helpful resources, dig a little deeper and start making lists of musical skills and concepts.

 Ask yourself: